JadenFurtado/security_writeups/README.md

 Currently into hacking web based tech, but I am moving into network security and Machine level binary exploitation.
 These are some of my writeups on some interesting hacks that I have been able to do over the years.
 Enjoy :)

 <b>Please note: I do not support or endorse any criminal activity.
 DO NOT abuse any of the knowledge that I am sharing!</b>
-Also: Please don't judge my spellings, I have sucked at them since my school days!

 ## Links to My writeups: